Professor, Psychology; Licensed Clinical Psychologist in California

 It can be overwhelming attempting to choose the right expert witness in California when so much is at stake for your client.
 No matter the case, as you know, it’s always most important to find an expert with the right skillset to demonstrate the arguments in your case.

-Dr. Wood’s specialty is forensic neuropsychology and geropsychology.
+Dr. Wood is a forensic neuropsychology expert in California with vast geropsychology experience.
 In cases involving elder adults or a decisional capacity element, there is no better expert in the Los Angeles area than Dr. Wood.
 As a professor of psychology at Scripps College in Claremont, California, Dr. Wood is a leading scholar on the topics of decisional capacity from a lifespan perspective.
 Her work and insight has been recognized by colleagues including many peer-reviewed journal articles and book contributions, as well as being chosen to provide input for groups like the ABA and APA.